Broken windows theory: New York City

 In 1985, the New York City Transit Authority hired George L. Kelling, the author of Broken Windows, as a consultant.
 Kelling was later hired as a consultant to the Boston and the Los Angeles police departments.

 One of Kelling's adherents, David L. Gunn, implemented policies and procedures based on the Broken Windows Theory, during his tenure as President of the New York City Transit Authority.
 One of his major efforts was to lead a campaign from 1984 to 1990 to rid graffiti from New York's subway system.

 In 1990, William J. Bratton became head of the New York City Transit Police.
 Bratton was influenced by Kelling, describing him as his "intellectual mentor".
 In his role, he implemented a tougher stance on fare evasion, faster arrestee processing methods, and background checks on all those arrested.

 After being elected Mayor of New York City in 1993, Rudy Giuliani hired Bratton as his police commissioner to implement similar policies and practices throughout the city.
 Giuliani heavily subscribed to Kelling and Wilson's theories.
 Such policies emphasized addressing crimes that negatively affect quality of life.
 In particular, Bratton directed beat officers to more strictly enforce laws against petty offenses like subway fare evasion, public drinking, public urination, and graffiti.
 Bratton also revived the New York City Cabaret Law, a previously dormant Prohibition-era ban on dancing in unlicensed establishments.
-Throughout the late 1990s, the NYPD shut down many of the city's acclaimed nightspots for illegal dancing.
+Throughout the late 1990s, the New York Police Department (NYPD) shut down many of the city's acclaimed nightspots for illegal dancing.